 The Waxman-Markey Climate Bill is making its way through Congress, and stirring up controversy within the environmental movement between those who support it as a necessary first step, and those who think it’s fatally flawed.
 Sea Change Radio talks with both sides.
 Joe Romm, editor of the ClimateProgress.org blog and a senior fellow at the Center for American Progress, favors passing the Bill.
 Carroll Muffett of Greenpeace says the bill fails to address key issues in solving the climate crisis.

 Barack Obama has said time and again that change comes from the bottom up at least as much as from policy directives from on high.
 He’s right–and he seems to be giving signs that pressure from below is going to be needed to keep him true to his own campaign promises.
-Click to continue reading and listen to the show…
+Continue reading

 Today we talk with Hunter Lovins, founder of Natural Capitalism Solutions, about the Presidential Climate Action Project.
 The Sea Change ViewPoint comes from Charlie Cray of the Center for Corporate Policy.